T. Coleman Andrews Jr.: Early and family life

-Andrews was born in Richmond, Virginia, to T. Coleman Andrews (1899-1983), an accountant and government official who became leading isolationist after World War II, and his wife, Ros Reams (1900-1989).
-He had a younger brother, Wilson Pittman Andrews (1928-2012), who would serve in the U.S. Coast Guard and become an entrepreneur in Richmond.
-His grandfather, Cheatham W. Andrews (1865-1945), also lived with the family by 1940, and had a job as a night watchman at a tobacco manufacturing plant.
+Andrews was born in Richmond, Virginia, to T. Coleman Andrews, an accountant and government official who became leading isolationist after World War II, and his wife, Ros Reams.
+He had a younger brother, Wilson Pittman Andrews, who would serve in the U.S. Coast Guard and become an entrepreneur in Richmond.
+His grandfather, Cheatham W. Andrews, also lived with the family by 1940, and had a job as a night watchman at a tobacco manufacturing plant.
 T. Coleman Andrews Jr. graduated from Thomas Jefferson High School in Richmond (where he played on the football team), then received a B.A. from Dartmouth College.
 He attended the Wharton School of Business of the University of Pennsylvania for two years.

 When Andrews reached age 18 in 1943, during World War II, he enlisted in the Reserves of the Army Air Corps, and served as a combat navigator.
 He married Barbara Ransome Andrews (1928-1975) in 1950 and they had three sons and a daughter.
 After her death on December 18, 1977, he married Courtney Franklin Sargeant, daughter of James Franklin Sargeant Jr. of Charlottesville and his wife, at St. Paul's Episcopal Church in Ivy in Albemarle County, Virginia.

 Career

 Upon returning from his wartime service, Andrews operated an insurance agency.
 His father received numerous honors and held various government positions during and after the war, then operated an accounting firm and related businesses and taught briefly at the University of Virginia's business school when he finished leading the Internal Revenue Service (1953-1955), and also ran for president (unsuccessfully).
 During the Korean War, the younger Andrews would serve as an auditor general.
 He was also active in the American Legion, Richmond Chamber of Commerce, Commonwealth Club and for a time was the secretary of the Richmond City Democratic Committee.

-Richmond voters elected T. Coleman Andrews as one of their delegates to the Virginia House of Delegates in 1960, during the Massive Resistance crisis following the U.S. Supreme Court decisions in Brown v.
-Board of Education and related Virginia Supreme Court and federal court decisions.
-Richmond City and Henrico County voters elected Andrews alongside veterans George E. Allen Jr., E. Tucker Carlton, Harold H. Dervishian, Edward E. Lane, Fred G. Pollard, and David E. Satterfield III, and re-elected them all in 1962.
-In 1964, Richmond gained another seat following court-ordered reapportionment and Andrews won re-election with most of the previous delegates, although Junie L. Bradshaw, Louis S. Herrink Jr., and S. Strother Smith replaced Carlton and Satterfield (who had been elected to the U.S. Congress).
-In 1966, T. Dix Sutton and J. Sargeant Reynolds replaced Herrink and Smith.
-However, Andrews failed to win re-election in 1967, and was replaced by the first African American delegate since 1891, William Ferguson Reid.
+Richmond voters elected T. Coleman Andrews to the Virginia House of Delegates in 1959, during the Massive Resistance crisis following the U.S. Supreme Court decision in Brown v.
+Board of Education and related Virginia Supreme Court and federal court decisions; he was re-elected in 1961, 1963 and 1965.
+However, Andrews was defeated for re-election in 1967 by William Ferguson Reid, who became the first African American member of the House of Delegates since 1891.

-Andrews helped organized the American Independent Party and in the 1968 U.S. Presidential elections, supported Alabama Governor George C. Wallace.
+Andrews helped organize the American Independent Party and supported Alabama Governor George C. Wallace in the 1968 U.S. presidential election.